Burgwald: Transport

-Through the community runs Federal Highway (Bundesstraße) B 252 connecting Marburg and Korbach.
+Through the municipality runs Federal Highway (Bundesstraße) B 252 connecting Marburg and Korbach.

 Birkenbringhausen, Wiesenfeld and Ernsthausen are stops on the Burgwaldbahn railway line from Frankenberg to Marburg.
 The stations in Burgwald are in the tariff zone of the North Hesse Transport Association (Nordhessischer Verkehrsverbund; NVV).

 Several signposted bicycle paths cross the municipal area or lead right to it.
 West past Birkenbringhausen run the Hessian cycle path R8 and the Ederauenweg ("Eder floodplain way"), which runs alongside the Eder from its source in the Rothaargebirge to its mouth where it empties into the Fulda.
 East of Bottendorf, the Hessian cycle path R6 runs through the Burgwald range.
 The Lahn-Eder cycle path, running from Marburg to Frankenberg reaches the former district seat of Frankenberg from Ernsthausen in the south by way of the Bottendorf area.